FreeFeed/freefeed-server/app/support/search/query-syntax.md

 **in-body:** — starting from this operator the search will be performed only in the post bodies.

 Example: `cat in-body: mouse` — the "cat" will be searched in posts and comments but the "mouse" will be searched only in post bodies.
+Note that there's a space after a colon because "in-body:" is a separate operator here.

 **in-comments:** — starting from this operator the search will be performed only in the comment bodies.

 Example: `in-comments: mouse` — the "mouse" will be searched only in comment bodies.

+The global search scope operators swithces search scope from itself to the end of the query or to the other global scope operator.

 ### Local search scope

-The global search scope operators swithces search scope from itself to the end of the query ot to the other operator from this group.
-If this is not what you want, you can use local syntax:
+Local search scope operator are like global ones but without switching the global search scope.

 **in-body:word1,word2** or **in-body:"quoted text"** will search _any_ of word1, word2 or the "quoted text" in post body but will not change the global query scope.
+Note that there is no space after a colon.

 **in-comments:word1,word2** or **in-comments:"quoted text"** do the same for comments.

 Example: `cat in-body:mouse dog` — the "cat" and "dog" will be searched in post and comments but the "mouse" will be searched only in posts.

-### Content authorship

-**from:user1,user2** performs search only in content from user1 or user2.

-The "content" is defined by the current search scope.
-By default it is a post and comment bodies: `cat from:alice` will search the "cat" word in all Alice's posts and comments bodies.

-`in-body: from:alice cat` will search the "cat" word only in Alice's posts bodies.

-`in-comments: from:alice cat` will search the "cat" word only in Alice's comments bodies.

-**posts-from:user1,user2** limits search to posts authored by user1 or user2.
-This operator isn't change scope, so the `posts-from:alice cat` query by default will search "cat" in posts authored by Alice _and in any their comments_ (not only in Alice's comments').

-**comments-from:user1,user2** limits search to comments authored by user1 or user2.
-This is the shorter equivalent of `in-comments: from:user1,user2`.

 ### Posts filtering

+**from:user1,user2** limits search to posts authored by user1 or user2.
+The `from:alice cat` query will search "cat" in posts authored by Alice _and in any their comments_ (not only in Alice's comments').

 **in:user1,group2** limits search to posts published in user1 or group2 feeds.